CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

 width="medium"
 %}

 In July 2017, the United Nations agreed that negotiations for an international legally binding instrument on BBNJ (under UNCLOS) should move forward.[^7] Two of four BBNJ negotiating sessions have concluded to date with the goal having a final agreed document by 2020.
 The world’s commitment to international norms for marine resource management and conservation will be tested by these negotiations and their outcome.
-If successful, we have the opportunity to chart a hopeful course for a new ocean.
+If successful, we have the opportunity to chart a hopeful course for a new ocean. {% logo %}

-If the United Nations is successful in its efforts to ensure biodiversity in the high seas area of the Central Arctic Ocean for future generations, it will chart a new course for a new ocean. {% logo %}

 {% include sc-single-image.html
 url="https://res.cloudinary.com/csisideaslab/image/upload/v1552934533/ocean/Coast_Guard_boast_through_arctic_ice.jpg"